UKHomeOffice/frontend-toolkit/README.md

 * <img src="./docs/images/colours/ho-link-visited.svg" width="20" height="20" /> `$ho-link-visited` - `#4C2C92`
 * <img src="./docs/images/colours/ho-link-hover.svg" width="20" height="20" /> `$ho-link-hover` - `#2B8CC4` (alias `$ho-link-active`)
 * <img src="./docs/images/colours/ho-link-focus.svg" width="20" height="20" /> `$ho-link-focus` - `#005798`

+## Publishing

+This is automatically published to the GitHub packages npm repository using GitHub Actions.

+When opening a pull request add a label `major`, `minor` or `patch` (or `skip-release`) and the version field in package.json will be updated by the pipeline using `npm version`.

+It is published once the pull request is merged if there is no `skip-release` label on the pull request, the SHA is also tagged with the SemVer value at that point.